isaacs/blog.izs.me/src/pages/2008/07/birthdays-10000-hours-and-the-myth-of-the-ding/index.md

   - /post/146672717
 slug: birthdays-10000-hours-and-the-myth-of-the-ding
 tags:
-  - 20/20 Hindsight
+  - 20/20 hindsight
-  - Psychology of Programming
+  - psychology of programming
 title: 'Birthdays, 10,000 Hours, and the Myth of the Ding'
 tumblrid: 146672717
 type: text